naoina/kocha/docs/session.md

 }
 ```

-To delete a data from session, use the `delete` built-in function:
+To delete the data from session, use the `delete` built-in function:

 ```go
 func (c *Root) Get() kocha.Result {